Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 The relief of finally figuring out something that works.

-These moments are the emotional common ground required for empathic storytelling.
+These moments are the experiential common ground required for empathic, emotionally storytelling.

-When you describe them with precision, your audience feels seen.
+When you describe emotional with precision, your audience feels understood.

-Once they feel understood, they’re more open to your perspective, your stories, and your solutions without needing traditional fear-based tactics to trigger action.
+Once they feel understood, they’re more open to your perspective and your solutions without needing traditional fear-based tactics to get a response.

 Thanks for reading!